Citizen science: Amateur astronomy

 Astronomy has long been a field where amateurs have contributed throughout time, all the way up to the present day.

 Collectively, amateur astronomers observe a variety of celestial objects and phenomena sometimes with equipment that they build themselves.
 Common targets of amateur astronomers include the Moon, planets, stars, comets, meteor showers, and a variety of deep-sky objects such as star clusters, galaxies, and nebulae.
 Observations of comets and stars are also used to measure the local level of artificial skyglow.
 One branch of amateur astronomy, amateur astrophotography, involves the taking of photos of the night sky.
 Many amateurs like to specialize in the observation of particular objects, types of objects, or types of events that interest them.

 The American Association of Variable Star Observers has gathered data on variable stars for educational and professional analysis since 1911 and promotes participation beyond its membership on its Citizen Sky website.

 Project PoSSUM is a relatively new organization, started in March 2012, which trains citizen scientists of many ages to go on polar suborbital missions.
 On these missions, they study noctilucent clouds with remote sensing, which reveals interesting clues about changes in the upper atmosphere and the ozone due to climate change.
 This is a form of citizen science which trains younger generations to be ambitious, participating in intriguing astronomy and climate change science projects even without a professional degree.

 Butterfly counts

 Butterfly counts have a long tradition of involving individuals in the study of butterflies' range and their relative abundance.
 Two long-running programs are the UK Butterfly Monitoring Scheme (started in 1976) and the North American Butterfly Association's Butterfly Count Program (started in 1975).
 There are various protocols for monitoring butterflies and different organizations support one or more of transects, counts and/or opportunistic sightings. eButterfly is an example of a program designed to capture any of the three types of counts for observers in North America.
 Species-specific programs also exist, with monarchs the prominent example.
 Two examples of this involve the counting of monarch butterflies during the fall migration to overwintering sites in Mexico: (1) Monarch Watch is a continent-wide project, while (2) the Cape May Monarch Monitoring Project is an example of a local project.
-The Austrian project Viel-Falter investigated if and how trained and supervised pupils are able to systematically collect data about the occurrence of diurnal butterflies, and how this data could contribute to a permanent butterfly monitoring system.
-Despite substantial identification uncertainties for some species or species groups, the data collected by pupils was successfully used to predict the general habitat quality for butterflies.